 As for the Adobe Creek Rim access road itself, drive east along the road for about 3 miles from the junction.
-You get your first views of the rim near an drilling facility/building on the left side of the road.
-On the right the rim overlooks some badlands.
+You get your first views of the rim near a drilling facility/building on the left side of the road.
+On the right, the rim overlooks some badlands.
 Bear left on the road and you can continue further a little more for some overlooks.
 Reach an open area where another road bears left (north).
 I parked here and walked to various points along the rim.
-According to the maps this road continues down into the badlands.
+According to the maps, this road continues down into the badlands.
 I didn’t follow it that far.
 The road going north from here appears to be closed due to the WSA.
 A passenger car might be able to reach the rim, but 4WD is recommended.

 Skull Creek Rim

 South of Adobe Creek Rim is its more rugged cousin, the Skull Creek Rim.
-The 200 feet drop offs here from the rim are steeper, the footing more precarious.
+The 200 feet drop-offs here from the rim are steeper, the footing more precarious.
 Choose your route wisely if descending into the badlands, and don't take any step for granted.
-Some of the white, dusty looking fins are quite solid; others are slippery and treacherous.
+Some of the white, dusty-looking fins are quite solid; others are slippery and treacherous.